PeterMa9621/jma4-FeelsBook/README.md

 # APK and UML Files
 * The debug apk file is in the directory app\build\outputs\apk\debug.
 * The release apk file is in the directory app\release.
-* The uml image file is in the directory app\doc\uml.
+* The uml image file is in the directory doc\uml.

 # Reference
 * Abram Hindle, Student Picker for Android: 7 Persistence, SharedPreferences and Serializable and Equals, https://www.youtube.com/watch?v=gmNfc6u1qk0, 2014-9-14, retrieved 2018-10-02